sw704e21/dmiai/Case2/README.md

 ## Evaluation
-You will be granted point based on how many images you correctly find Waldo within, the scores are binary meaning that 1 point is given if the prediction is correct and 0 if not.
-No measure of the exactness of the prediction is used during evaluation.
-To verify if the prediction is correct, the point should be inside the bounding box, which enclose Waldo.
+TBD

 ## Getting started using Emily
-Once the repository is cloned, navigate to the folder called Case1 using a terminal and type:
+Once the repository is cloned, navigate to the folder called Case2 using a terminal and type:
 ```
 emily open .
 ```